-A succulent, slow-cooked classic for when only meat and potatoes will do
+A succulent, slow-cooked classic that’s perfect when only meat and potatoes will do.

-- 8 lamb leg steaks, all visible fat removed, cut into bite-size pieces
+- 8 lamb leg steaks, visible fat removed, cut into bite-size pieces

 - 3 large onions, roughly chopped